Here are some ways trees help our bottom line:

 Trees pay us back.

 The many things trees do for us have substantial economic benefits.
 A single large tree produces benefits worth more than $3,000 over its 40-year lifespan.
-The 3.6 million trees in the city of Chicago provide services worth $7.2 million a year by capturing air pollution, storing carbon, and reducing energy costs.
+Each year, the more than 157 million trees in the seven-county Chicago region provide services whose estimated total worth is $195 million by capturing air pollution, storing carbon, and reducing energy costs.